 The Office of the Registrar is responsible for maintaining the integrity and security of student records, as well as for administering the online student information system; the Office of the Registrar is located on the third floor of 385 Meeting Street, 843.377.2410.

 The Office of Academic & Bar Success is dedicated to supporting students’ success from day one through to the bar examination.
 The Office works collaboratively with Law School faculty and staff to meet the needs of the students through individual academic counseling and support, as well as through programming and workshops.
-The offices of the assistant directors for academic success and the composition specialist located on the third floor of 385 Meeting Street.
+The Office is located on the third floor of 385 Meeting Street.

 The Legal Research, Analysis and Writing Department instructs students in the first-year legal writing curriculum; offices are located on the third floor of 385 Meeting Street. .